Tests and treatments

 Preparation for the procedure

-During the consultation with the vascular surgeon, it is determined in which arm the AV fistula can be placed.
-The selection is made based on the condition of the blood vessels in your arm and on whether you are right or left-handed.
-If your own blood vessels are not suitable for the creation of an AV fistula, an artificial blood vessel may be opted for.
+• If your own blood vessels are not suitable for making an AV fistula, an artificial blood vessel (see above) may be a good choice.
 An AV fistula is placed in the wrist or, if that is not possible, in the lower arm or elbow.
-This connection is made surgically, under a light general anaesthetic or, if possible, under a local anaesthetic.
+This connection is made surgically under a light general anaesthetic or, if possible, under a local anaesthetic.

 The procedure itself